stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 # Overview

 We now have almost all the Vulkan functionality required to implement the proverbial rotating textured cube.
-The next step is to introduce perspective projection so that objects that are more distant in the scene appear correctly foreshortened.
+The next step is to introduce perspective projection so that fragments that are more distant in the scene appear correctly foreshortened.

 For this we will need: